Montague, Prince Edward Island: Attractions

 Montague's main attraction is the community itself, aptly named "Montague the Beautiful" for its tree-lined streets, tranquil river and stately buildings.
 Other draws include the Garden of the Gulf Museum (the oldest museum in the province), the Canada Tree, the Montague Curling Club, Cavendish Farms Wellness Centre, Montague Regional High School, the Down East Mall, Station Street Adventure Company, and Gillis' Drive-In Restaurant (in Brudenell).
 Montague is also a starting point of the Confederation Trail, linking many communities across P.E.I.
 The former train station has been renovated into a café, gift shop and information centre, looking out over the river.

 Economy

 Like much of the province, the area's three main industries are fishing, farming and tourism.
 Montague is home to many independent businesses, along with several chains primarily in the North End.
-Several large employers include the new Department of Fisheries, Aquaculture and Rural Development, the Provincial Addictions Centre, Vital Statistics, On-Line Support, Shoppers Drug Mart, Mariner Seafoods, Cavendish Farms potato processing plant in Pooles Corner, Atlantic Superstore, and Sobeys.
+Several large employers include the new Department of Fisheries, Aquaculture and Rural Development, the Provincial Addictions Centre, Vital Statistics, On-Line Support, Shoppers Drug Mart, Mariner Seafoods, Cavendish Farms potato processing plant in Pooles Corner, Real Atlantic Superstore, and Sobeys.
 The community itself has no designated industrial areas, however neighbouring communities, notably Pooles Corner, have several industrial businesses.

 Montague has a public wharf located in Lower Montague on the South shore of the Montague River at Wightmans Point Road.

 The region's weekly newspaper, the Eastern Graphic, is based in Montague.